 Their geological team has been out in the field sampling, mapping and examining pouring old drill core assays from exploration programs by other companies dating back to the late 1960s.
 They’ve reportedly identified new high-grade phosphate zones based on that review.

-Prairie Lake is one of three Northern Ontario properties Nuinsco holds an interest in, alongside its Zig Zag Lake lithium, tantalum property near Armstrong, optioned to First Class Metals PLC, and a royalty held with its Sunbeam gold property outside Atikofkan.
+Prairie Lake is one of three Northern Ontario properties Nuinsco holds an interest in, alongside its Zig Zag Lake lithium, tantalum property near Armstrong, optioned to First Class Metals PLC, and a royalty held with its Sunbeam gold property outside Atikokan.